Document Guide — Police Clearance

 Frequently Asked Questions

-In permanent residence and long-term visa applications across the five Anglophone jurisdictions, the police clearance certificate is the critical final piece, but also a frequent source of procedural complexity regarding sealed envelope handling, application logistics, and validity period management.
-Below are seven common issues identified by our office, along with how we address each.
+In residence, long-term visa, licensing, and related procedures across the five Anglophone jurisdictions, the police clearance certificate is often a critical document, but also a frequent source of procedural complexity regarding sealed envelope handling, application logistics, validity expectation management, and written instructions.
+Below are eight common issues identified by our office, along with how we address each.

 Why must the sealed envelope of the police clearance certificate not be opened?